halocore099/Tierlist-bot/README.md

      - Preferred Server (text input)
    - Player submits the form
    - Region queue channel is unlocked for the player
+   - Player is automatically assigned the region-specific ping role (e.g., @EU Queue)
+   - Player will be notified when that region's queue opens
    - See [WORKFLOW.md](docs/WORKFLOW.md#joining-the-waitlist) for details

 2. **Join Queue**: